The Church of England: Britain's State Church

 Like the so-called royal family and the lords, the Church of England is given indefensible privileges, though no longer can it compell citizens to attend its services.

-In contrast the Catholic Church in England and Wales, which has an almost equal number of church attendees (869,221) made do with a revenue of only £297m in 2006, only 25% of the Anglican.
+In contrast the Catholic Church in England and Wales, which has an almost equal number of church attendees (869,221), makes do with a revenue that amounts to only 25% of the Anglican.

 Besides the Church of England there are 36 Anglican churches worldwide.
 But they are deeply divided, particularly on gay rights.

 In response to this the leader of the British church, Justin Welby, said in 2015 that "A 21st century Anglican family must have space for deep disagreement and even mutual criticism so long as we are faithful to the revelation of Jesus Christ".

 So it seems that this organisation, as unprincipled as ever, believes that it is acceptable to be pro-gay rights and acceptable to be anti-gay rights, and that both attitudes are "faithful to the revelation of Jesus Christ", just as long as you wrap the whole thing up in fine words.

 Thirty-three Church Commissioners manage the property and stock market assets of the Church of England.
 Six of these commissioners, who have ex-officio status, hold state office.
 They include the prime minister and the sport & culture minister.
 All the commissioners are accountable to Parliament, to which they make an annual report, as well as to the General Synod of the Church of England.